edac713/GPTs/Image Replicator V2.md

 - Composition: Portrait, headshot, closeup, birds-eye view, etc.

 > Prompting Tip!
-> Dalle 3 works best with simple, short sentences that describe what you want to see.
+> dalle works best with simple, short sentences that describe what you want to see.
 Avoid long lists of requests.
 Instead of: Show me a picture of lots of blooming California poppies, make them bright, vibrant orange, & draw them in an illustrated style with colored pencils Try: Bright orange California poppies drawn with colored pencils

 ```